 Following the guidelines of the ICMJE, the following documents and statements should be uploaded together with the manuscript:

-• Cover Letter to the Editor-in-Chief describing the most relevant findings and conclusions of the manuscript and clarifying its scientific relevance.
-This letter should declare that the manuscript has not been previously published and has not been submitted for publication in another journal;
+• Submission Letter addressed to the Editor-in-Chief, containing information about the most important findings and conclusions of the manuscript, clarifying its relevance to the scientific community.
+The cover letter must also state that the manuscript has not been previously published and has not been submitted for publication in another journal;

 • Declaration of Potential Conflicts of Interest (document generated in the electronic system before manuscript submission).
 Conflicts of interest include the employment, sponsorship, or funding of any person or institution, public or private, with economic interests in the article's content.
 This statement will be added to the published article;